JasonW77/Intro-to-Programming/README.md

 # Jason Waters
 ### Southwest Technical College, (CSCI 1105, Intro-to-Programming)

-_I am using this repository to save my assignments, as well as to use those assignments as a portfolio for future potential employers._
+_this repository contains my coursework for CSCI 1105 - Introduction to Programming at Southwest Tech.
+I am using this repository to save my assignments, as well as to use those assignments as a portfolio for future potential employers._

 *(Bio Goes Here)*